Mehdi-YC/instantAPI/README.md

 # Before using

-make sure your databases’s tables all contains and auto incremental index .
+make sure your databases’s tables all contain an auto incremental index.